Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Decision Forest Customer Choice Model

 for any assortment $S$ and purchase option $o \in \Ncal^+$. \end{theorem}

 The proof of Theorem~\ref{thm:universal_choice_model}, given in Section~\ref{subsec:appendix_proof_thm:universal_choice_model}, follows by explicitly constructing a forest of balanced trees of depth $N+1$ that gives identical choice probabilities to $\Pb$, where each tree corresponds to a possible combination of purchase decisions on all $2^N$ assortments and the probability of each tree is given by the product of the choice probabilities of those purchase decisions.
 Theorem \ref{thm:universal_choice_model} shows that the decision forest model is \emph{universal}: \emph{any} choice model can be represented by a decision forest model.
-To our knowledge, this is the first \newstuff{nonparametric model for the non-RUM model class}; we do not know of any other model that has this property.
 Additionally, Theorem \ref{thm:universal_choice_model} gives another way to prove Proposition \ref{prop:rank_included_by_tree}: since any choice model can be modeled by the decision forest model, ranking-based choice models are thus included as a special case.